QUINTA DAS ABELHAS

 In 2020 we bought horses to the land to explore regenerative grazing which opened up the land to new potential.
 We have further seen the increase of mushroom and bug life, the manure enriching soil life.

 Our purpose is to see more honey bees living wild in the trees as nature intended.
 To replicate tree homes, we have been producing and installing log hives, bee centred not honey production centred habitats.

 A haven for change makers

-Over this time Quinta Das Abelhas naturally became a haven for change makers to come, be inspired by nature and have space to re-charge from their own work in the world.
+Over this time Quinta Das Abelhas naturally became a haven for change makers to come, be inspired by nature, have space to re-charge and be supported with constellation work.
 If you would like to come and experience life on the land read more here.